simmi30/lnd1/docs/grpc/python.md

 ## Special Scenarios

-Due to a conflict between lnd's `UpdateChannelPolicy` gRPC endpoint and the python reserved word list, the follow syntax is required in order to use `PolicyUpdateRequest` with the `global` variable.
+Due to a conflict between broln's `UpdateChannelPolicy` gRPC endpoint and the python reserved word list, the follow syntax is required in order to use `PolicyUpdateRequest` with the `global` variable.
 Here is an example of a working format that allows for use of a reserved word `global` in this scenario.

 ```